glKarin/com.n0n3m4.diii4a/README.md

 > * bind "Your key of second mode attack of weapons" "_attackAlt"
 > * bind "Your key of toggle lighter" "_impulse16"
 > * bind "Your key of drop" "_impulse25"
+* If not sound when start new game and load `roadhouse` map, try to press `ESC` key back to main menu and then press `ESC` key to back game, then sound can be played.

 * 支持刘海屏/打孔屏的全屏.